mlund/webtest/_pages/input.md

     au!
 BufRead,BufNewFile *.json set filetype=javascript

-### YAML Conversion
+### Conversion to/from YAML

-JSON is a subset of the more general format YAML which is more human readablee.
+JSON is a subset of the more general [YAML format](http://www.yaml.org) which is more human readablee.
 To convert between JSON and YAML we provide a script, `scripts/yason.py`, that can pass YAML (and JSON) input files,